401(k) loans: What they are and how they work

 Debt relief options

-If you’re struggling with lots of debt and can’t pay it off through your monthly payments, consider other debt relief options.
+If you’re struggling with lots of debt and can’t pay it off through monthly payments, consider other debt relief options.
 There are companies and nonprofit organizations that help consumers manage their debt burden.

 Your first debt relief option is debt settlement.
 This process often allows you to settle your debt for less than you owe.
 However, it can be expensive and often ends up having detrimental consequences for your credit.